-See how they gather closely by candlelight such
+See how they gather closely by candlelight

-with a lemonade jar and pickled human lung.
+for a lemonade jar and pickled human lung.

-Standing on the table is the vessel of rarefied air
+High on the table is the vessel of rarefied air

-and cockatoo, its sluggish breast against the glass
+and cockatoo, its breast sluggish against the glass,

-pressed, its wing outstretched accusing the lovers
+its wing outstretched, accusing the lovers

 The gray-haired man holds the stopcock

-between his fingers like the stem of a cherry
+between his fingers like the stem of a cherry.

-he only needs lift it for the bird to breathe.
+He needs only lift it for the bird to breathe.

 It reminds me of Merwin’s poem where he

-kills a fat pigeon by accident, commanding
+kills a fat pigeon on accident, commanding

 it to fly, throwing it in the air that weighs

-fifteen pounds per square inch, heavier
+fifteen pounds per square inch, much heavier

-So that is what he is
+than fat pigeons.
+So that is what he is.

-and I know this because he knows it.
+I know this because he knows it.

 They didn’t used to think air weighed anything

-until Torricelli weighed it against a tube of
+not until Torricelli weighed it against a tube of

 mercury, because no element weighs anything

-when weighed within itself.
+when weighed against itself.

-You know that now because I know that.
+You know this because I know this.

 In Wright’s painting the gray-haired man stares

-out of the picture, confronting its observer.
+out of the picture, confronting the viewer.